New Homes in Medina MN

 3. Hamel Lions Club Flea Market is minutes from the new homes in Medina

-Do you know where you can buy a vintage lawn chair, an antique doll, a head of lettuce and a baby ferret all in the same place?
-For a totally fun experience spend a Sunday morning at the Hamel Lions Flea Market at the Medina Entertainment Center Grounds on Highway 55.
-With space for hundreds of dealers, this is Hennepin County's largest outdoor flea market where you will find antiques, collectibles, crafts, produce and plants and one-of-a-kind bargains galore!
-The market is open Sundays from 6-12 am from May through mid-October and admission is free.
-Scheduled opening day this year is Sunday, May 3, 2015.
+Do you know where you can buy a vintage lawn chair, an antique doll, a head of lettuce, and a baby ferret all in the same place?
+For an enjoyable experience, spend a Sunday morning at the Hamel Lions Flea Market at the Medina Entertainment Center Grounds on Highway 55.
+With space for hundreds of dealers, this is Hennepin County's largest outdoor flea market, where you will find antiques, collectibles, crafts, produce and plants, and one-of-a-kind bargains galore!
+The market is open Sundays from 6-12 am from May through mid-October, and admission is free.
+The scheduled opening day this year is Sunday, May 3, 2015.

-4. The new developments have access Medina's parks and recreation
+4. The new developments have access to Medina's parks and recreation

 Regional and State Parks include Baker Park Reserve and Wolfsfeld Woods.
-The area is part of the Three Rivers Park District which includes the Luce Line State Trail and the Dakota Rail Trail.
+The area is part of the Three Rivers Park District, consisting of the Luce Line State Trail and the Dakota Rail Trail.

-If walking, hiking, bicycling, horseback riding, snowmobiling or cross country skiing is your thing, the limestone 63 mile Luce Line State Trail will fill your needs while the Dakota Rail Trail is a 13 mile paved, mostly flat trail offering spectacular lake views, perfect for walking, hiking, rollerblading, or walking the family pooch.
+If walking, hiking, bicycling, horseback riding, snowmobiling, or cross country skiing is your thing, the limestone 63 mile Luce Line State Trail will fill your needs.
+In comparison, the Dakota Rail Trail is a 13 mile paved, mostly flat trail offering spectacular lake views, perfect for walking, hiking, rollerblading, or walking the family pooch.

-Wolfsfeld Woods is a Nature Conservancy and protected forest of a variety of mature hardwood tree species covering gently rolling hills.
+Wolfsfeld Woods is a Nature Conservancy and protected forest of various mature hardwood tree species covering gently rolling hills.
 Visit in late spring and experience the woodland bursting with colorful blooms.
 Bring your camera or your easel and paints!

 6. New developments in Medina have incredible education options

-Medina’s children are served by the 4 public school districts of Orono, Wayzata, Delano, and Rockford.
+Medina’s children are served by the four public school districts of Orono, Wayzata, Delano, and Rockford.
 Public School Performance Rating ranked #9 in Minnesota according to USA.com.
 Orono High School is rated #5 in the state.
-Your children will receive a quality education from Elementary Grades through High School where the needs of all students are met.
+Your children will receive a quality education from Elementary Grades through High School, where the needs of all students are met.

-7. Medina, MN new construction, and new home developments are hot!
+7. Medina, MN's new construction and new home developments are hot!

-Area Vibes rates Medina very livable awarding it a score of 72.
-A stable housing market, low crime, low unemployment, great schools and convenient location it’s easy to see why.
-If you want all the Metro has to offer close at hand but enjoy the charming ambiance of a small town Medina might be just right for you!
+Area Vibes rates Medina very livable, awarding it a score of 72.
+With a stable housing market, low crime, low unemployment, excellent schools, and convenient location, it’s easy to see why.
+If you want all the Metro has to offer close at hand but enjoy the charming ambiance of a small town, Medina might be just right for you!